bflemIT/MyScripts/README.md

 # MyScripts
-A place to put my scripts
+A place to put my scripts, as I build, review, and excute them.